 Course / Year BE in Electronics and Communication Engineering

-Year I 56
+Year I 50

 Year II 53

-Year III 58
+Year III 55

-Year IV 47
+Year IV 44

-Total 213
+Total 202

-It is mandatory for the student to earn minimum 213 credits by clearing mandatory core and elective courses.
+It is mandatory for the student to earn minimum 202 credits by clearing mandatory core and elective courses.
 The student can choose electives of his interest from the list of electives attached in the scheme.
-The maximum credits that can be earned by student are 219 if he avails opportunity offered by university in the form of Generic Courses (GC) that falls in category of extracurricular activities/NCC/NSS/vocational courses/sports etc.
+The student can earn more credits if he avails opportunity offered by university in the form of Generic Courses\\\ (GC) that falls in category of extracurricular activities/NCC/NSS/vocational courses/sports etc.